Zhiyang-Jia/Zhiyang-Jia.github.io/_pages/about.md

 I have also taught applied econometrics at both the master's and PhD levels at the Department of Economics, University of Oslo.

-Let me know if this works or if you'd like further edits!